-Leslie Wheeler, spokeswoman for the Hearth, Patio and Barbeque Association, said shipments of wood stoves and fireplace inserts were up 54% in the first six months of this year compared with the same period last year.
+Leslie Wheeler, a spokeswoman for the Hearth, Patio and Barbeque Association, said shipments of wood stoves and fireplace inserts were up 54% in the first six months of this year compared with the same period last year.

 Like a lot of things in life, the idea of a fireplace can be warmer than the reality, but hey, we’re all suckers for crackling logs when the whole family is huddled under blankets during the holidays watching the umpteenth airing of It’s a Wonderful Life.

 However, just know that we’re not talking about a particularly efficient heat source.
-Usually, a traditional fireplace lets as much warm air escape from a home as it delivers into it.
+Usually, a traditional fireplace lets as much warm air escape from a home as it delivers it.
 Using firewood to heat your home is only slightly more efficient than the average campfire.

 We’re also not talking about a low-maintenance relationship.
 With any fireplace or wood-burning stove, you will get a buildup of creosote that results from combustion deposits combining with steam.
-This will gunk up the inside of your chimney at a pretty rapid rate, necessitating a good chimney sweeping for every cord of wood you burn (that would be a stack of wood that’s 4 feet tall, 4 feet deep, and 8 feet wide).
+This will gunk up the inside of your chimney at a pretty rapid rate, necessitating a good chimney sweeping for every cord of burning wood (that would be a stack of wood that’s 4 feet tall, 4 feet deep, and 8 feet wide).
 Regular sweeping is important too, as that same gunk can lead to a chimney fire with devastating results.

-Woodstoves are another popular option.
+Wood stoves are another popular option.
 Determining its true efficiency depends a lot on what you’ll pay for the stove along with what you pay for wood, or how much you value the back-breaking labor it takes to play lumberjack on your own.

-Regardless, if you love the stove experience, there are a few things you can do to make sure it is as efficient as possible:
+Regardless, if you love the wood stove experience, there are a few things you can do to make sure it is as efficient as possible:

 - Burn Dry – Burning green (wet) wood wastes energy and contributes to the creosote build up quickly.
 Purchase dry wood and store it that way until use.